SarthakGarg19/Severstal-Steel-Defect-Detection/README.md

 ## Neural Network Architecture

 [U-net](https://arxiv.org/abs/1505.04597) is used to solve the segmentation problem.
 U-net model is mostly used for Biomedical use-cases.
 It follows an encoder-decoder architecture and consists of mainly convolution layers and no-dense layers.
-It downscales the image to learn the "WHAT" in the imagesnd then upscales the convolution layer to learn the "WHERE" in the images
+It downscales the image to learn the "WHAT" in the images and then upscales the convolution layer to learn the "WHERE" in the images
 <p align="center">
 <img src = "https://github.com/SarthakGarg13/Severstal-Steel-Defect-Detection/blob/master/images/unet.JPG">
 </p>